 You’ve seen the videos.
 Someone flips through a book at lightning speed, claiming to clock 1,000 words per minute (WPM).
 It looks cool, but let’s be real: it’s mostly theater.
 Science tells us that human reading speed is physically capped by how fast our eyes move (saccades) and how quickly our brains process language.

-When you're dealing with a heavy biology or law text, there’s a brutal trade-off between speed and actually understanding what you just read.
-If you go too fast, you aren't reading—you're just looking at paper.
-True speed reading for students isn't about superhuman pace; it’s about mental synthesis.
-It’s the ability to find the core argument and the "why" behind the text.
-As explained in The Facts About Speed Reading, your comprehension drops off a cliff once you try to outrun your own eyes.
+When you're dealing with a heavy biology or law text, there is a trade-off between speed and understanding what you read.
+If you go too fast, you are not reading; you are just looking at paper.
+True speed reading for students is not about extreme pace; it is about synthesis.
+It is the ability to find the core argument and the reason behind the text.
+As explained in The Facts About Speed Reading, your comprehension decreases sharply once you try to outrun your own eyes.

 Strategic Skimming: Navigating the Textbook Architecture